-Antirheumatic drugs have minor effect on preeclampsia riskNovember 6th, 2012 in Diseases, Conditions, Syndromes /
+Antirheumatic drugs have minor effect on preeclampsia riskNovember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—The use of a disease-modifying antirheumatic drug (DMARD) during pregnancy is rare and is associated with a nonsignificant increase in the risk for preeclampsia in women with autoimmune disease, according to a study published in the November issue of Arthritis Care & Research.

 Kristin Palmsten, of the Harvard School of Public Health in Boston, and associates compared the risk for preeclampsia among 44,786 British Columbia women with and without autoimmune diseases, who were past users (study drug dispensing before pregnancy) and continuous users (use before and during the first 20 gestational weeks).
 Risks were compared for users of DMARDs, corticosteroids, and nonsteroidal anti-inflammatory drugs (NSAIDs).